 It’s time to have a discussion about arch support.
-Did you know that a lack of arch support is a common cause of foot and heel pain?
+Did you know that a lack of good arch support is a common cause of heel pain and foot pain?
 Properly aligning and supporting the arches of the foot is a basic solution to many painful and cumbersome foot problems, but it can be a challenge to find trusted information outside of shoes for athletics and athletes.
-We know that this is a persistent issue that many of us deal with and there is a simple solution by finding shoes that have the proper supportive infrastructure to make sure your arches have the support and stability they need.
-We know researching shoes for arch support can feel daunting and you don’t really know where to start, which is why we’ve done the research for you so there is no guesswork involved.
-To find the best shoes for arch support, it’s important to understand why good arch support matters, what the arch of the foot really does, and how to make sure you’re buying shoes with the right arch support and fit for your feet.
-When you’re looking for the best shoes for high arch support, we want you to feel informed and unstoppable in your pursuit of the perfect supportive shoes.
-Learn more about how we use orthaheel technology to create our supportive shoes.
+We know that this is a persistent issue that many of us deal with and by finding a pair of shoes that have the proper supportive infrastructure, you can make sure your arches have the support and stability they need.
+Researching athletic shoes for the best arch support can be daunting and you don’t really know where to start, which is why we’ve done the research for you so there is no guesswork involved.
+To find the best arch support in any cushioned shoe, it’s important to understand why good arch support matters, what the arch of the foot really does, and how to make sure you’re buying shoes with the right arch support and fit for your feet.
+When you’re looking for the best cushioned shoe for high-arched foot support, we want you to feel informed as you search for comfortable shoes.
+Learn more about how we use orthaheel technology to create our supportive high arch shoes.

-Hold On… What Exactly Does The Arch of the Foot Do?
+What Does The Arch of the Foot Do?

-Before we dive into how to find the best shoes for arch support, first let’s review what exactly the arch of the foot does and how to know if you need arch support.
+Before we dive into how to find the best shoes for high arch support, first let’s review what exactly the arch of the foot does and how to know if you need arch support.